wp-plugins/my-tickets/readme.txt

 * Fixes to automatic updating class for premium plugin license holders
 * Add label to shortcode textarea for context.
-* Expand FAQ built into plug-in.
+* Expand FAQ.
 * Pass provided purchaser name into PayPal item information.
 * Return 200 header on PayPal data mismatch so notification email is only sent once.
 * Bug fix: Custom fields API did not pass data if saved data was a string and user was not logged in.
+* Misplaced sprintf argument in ticket closure notice.

 = 1.2.5 =